Complex and Adaptive Dynamical Systems: A Primer: Diffusion and Transport

-\underline{\bf Diffusion of information within networks}\\ Diffusion occurs in many circumstances.
-Let us consider here the diffusion of information through a social network.
-This is an interesting issue as the control of information is an important aspect of social influence and prestige.
+\runinhead{Diffusion Within Networks} Diffusion occurs in many circumstances.
+We consider here the case of diffusion within a network, such as the diffusion of information within social networks.
+This is an interesting issue as the control of information is important for achieving social influence and prestige.
+We will however neglect in the following the creation of new information, which is clearly relevant for real-life applications.

-Consider a network of $i=1,\dots,N$ vertices connected by edges with weight $W_{ij}$, corresponding to the elements of the weighted adjacency matrix.
+Consider a network of $i=1,\ldots,N$ vertices connected by edges with weight $W_{ij}$, corresponding to the elements of the weighted adjacency matrix.
 We denote by

 the density of information present at time $t$ and vertex $i$.